How to Reduce DrillBit Similarity Index for University Submissions

 • Previously submitted versions of your own work

 This is why reviewing the report carefully matters more than reacting to the number.
+Smart revision starts with understanding why the similarity exists.

 Focus on Major Match Blocks First

+If your goal is to quickly reduce DrillBit similarity index, start with the largest highlighted sections.
 Focus on rewriting highlighted text first—this is key for How to Reduce DrillBit Similarity Index and helps lower similarity quickly.
+Long passages contribute more heavily to your percentage than scattered short matches.

 Ask yourself: